Noel Pearson: Wild Rivers debate

 On 14 November 2007, it was reported that Pearson had accused the Queensland government of Anna Bligh, and the federal Labor opposition led by Kevin Rudd, of "selling out Aborigines," saying that a plan to prevent development of the Cape York region was a bid to gain The Greens preferences.
 Pearson argued that at the very moment when welfare reform was being attempted in Cape York, economic opportunities for the Aboriginal population would be "shot down" by such a move.

 In April 2009, Pearson went on temporary leave from Director of the Cape York Institute he had established in 2004 (though claimed at the time he was stepping down altogether).
 Pearson objected to legislation introduced by the Queensland government declaring certain rivers on indigenous land to be "wild rivers."
 He stated that he felt this legislation, which would make economic development of the river areas difficult or impossible, was an attempt by the Anna Bligh government to maintain close links with the Greens for electoral purposes, and that it ran counter to the interests of the local indigenous population.
 He stated that he had therefore decided to resign his Directorship in order to return to the land rights issues which had formerly been his major preoccupation.
 It was later revealed that Pearson in fact did not step down from the Directorship and only took temporary leave.

 In 2009 Pearson published a collection of his writings under the title Up from the Mission: Selected Writings as well as a Quarterly Essay titled Radical Hope: Education and equality in Australia.

+Controversies

+Alleged antisemitic comments

+In April 2023, Shadow Minister for Indigenous Australians Julian Leeser questioned who would be able to participate in an Indigenous Voice to Parliament should the referendum pass.
+Pearson responded by questioning him if Indigenous Australians should wear a specific badge on their clothes or have a specific tattoo.
+Sky News Australia host Peta Credlin, an opponent of the Voice, claimed that these comments were comparing Leeser to Adolf Hitler, despite the fact that Leeser is Jewish and follows Judaism.
+She stated that:

+Pearson made these comments during Passover.
+Leeser, who resigned from the Shadow Cabinet to support the Voice whilst remaining in the Liberal Party, later condemned Pearson's comments, saying:

+Pearson's comments were condemned by other Sky News reporters such as Andrew Bolt, as well as by former Victorian Liberal Party President Michael Kroger.
+However, former Labor Senator Stephen Conroy denied the comparison to Nazism, but still acknowledged that the timing and word choices were poor.

+Alleged verbal abuse

+He has also allegedly used abusive language to describe some of his political opponents, such as "arse coverer", "maggot", "bucket of shit", and "fucking white cunt".
+Pearson denies these allegations.